Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 working on these, and I have some ideas on how this could be uses to provide translations as well.

-Right now is it now as fast as efficient as I would like to – though it's faster than running sphinx on the fly – but required some ahead of time processing.
+Right now is it not as fast as efficient as I would like to – though it's faster than running sphinx on the fly – but required some ahead of time processing.
 And crash in many places; It can render most of the documentation of scipy, numpy, xarray, IPython and scikit image.